A code of conduct establishes minimum expectations for behavior for Andela Community participants. Adopting, and enforcing, a code of conduct

 Participants asked to stop any inappropriate behavior are expected to comply immediately.
 If you are the subject of an incident report or if you wish to report inappropriate behavior, your personal data will be processed by Andela as set forth in the Incident Response Plan.
 You consent to such processing.

-We encourage community members to make a Code of Conduct incident report to the Andela Code of Conduct Committee by emailing [email protected] This is a retaliation and punishment-free report.
+We encourage community members to make a Code of Conduct incident report to the Andela Code of Conduct Committee by emailing [email protected].
+This is retaliation and punishment-free report.
 It is every Andelan’s responsibility to promote a culture of ethics.

 Modifications to these guidelines